Understanding the Performance of Knowledge Graph Embeddings in Drug Discovery: Results

 \subsubsection{Task Specific HPO}

 In many applications, achieving good performance on specific relation types is the ultimate goal, with the rest of the graph hopefully being used to improve this specific task.
-One interesting aspect to consider is if tuning the HPO search just the relations of interest generates better performance on these than optimising across the whole KG.
+One interesting aspect to consider is if tuning the HPO search to focus on just the relations of interest generates better performing models than tuning on all possible relation types.
 For example, if we were specifically interested in being able to predict gene to disease edges, would tuning the HPO process on just these edges yield better overall performance on this task?
 To investigate this, we repeated the HPO search using the TPE method on Hetionet across both RotatE (generally the best performing model thus far) and ComplEx (typically one of the lower performing models), where parameters were tuned via model performance only on gene to disease edges.
 This is in contrast to the previous HPO search, where parameters were tuned via model performance measured on a random holdout set comprised, potentially, of all relation types.

 This comparison is presented in Figure \ref{fig:gd-hpo}, where RotatE and ComplEx were evaluated using the Hits@1 and Hits@10 metrics on a random selection of gene-disease edges using hyperparameters optimised for this edge type, compared with those optimised on all edges.
 The figure shows that for ComplEx, which performs poorly on gene-disease edges when using the hyperparameters tuned on the full set of edges, its predictive performance increases when using the edge-tuned hyperparameters.
 The gene-disease edges represent a small fraction of total in Hetionet at less than 1\%, which seems to impact the two models in different ways.
 Compared to ComplEx, RotatE demonstrates a decrease in performance using the gene-disease tuned hyperparameters, suggesting it is seemingly not being able to discover an optimal set of hyperparameters using the much sparser signal offered by the reduced edge counts.
+It is also possible that, given the much smaller size of the validation set used for hyperparameter tuning, that the model was over-fitting to these limited edges and not being able to generalise to unseen examples.
 Overall these experiments suggest that, when a model performs well overall, hyperparameters learned across all relation types can still be optimal for use in a relation type specific setting.